Skip to content

 PointPerfect has the following benefits and challenges:

 • Most SparkFun RTK devices come with either a pre-paid subscription or one month of free access to PointPerfect.
 Please see the product details for your device.
-Go here to enable or renew your subscription.
+Go here for RTK Torch to enable or renew your subscription.
+Go here for RTK EVK subscriptions.

 • A SparkFun RTK device can obtain RTK Fix anywhere there is coverage.
 This includes the US contiguous 48 states, the EU, Korea, as well as parts of Australia, Brazil, and Canada.
 Note: L-Band coverage is not available in some of these areas.